profezzorn/ProffieOSDocs/config/styles/blade-effects.md

 ## General effects
 ### EFFECT_NONE
 Never generated, used as defaults in some places to mean "no effect", but is otherwise not useful for anything.
+### CLASH_UPDATE
+*(OS 6.0+)* No effect in blade styles, but may be used in props and other places to detect when the strength of a clash increases after the EFFECT_CLASH has occurred..

 ### EFFECT_CLASH
 ### EFFECT_BLAST